 Leap of Faith

 Klippa is a software company that specializes in the extraction of data.
-We have an inhouse engine which was originally produced for extracting data from receipts and invoices.
-Sooner we realized marketing activities but most importantly security, are also some sectors that our engine could actively benefit if it was implemented correctly.
-In this way, scanned identity documents and passports quickly became something we also focused on.
+We have an in house engine, which was originally produced for extracting data from receipts and invoices.
+Soon we realised that it could also be applied in other sectors.
+So we went on by processing scanned identity documents and passports.
 Our engine can extract almost anything, and that’s the result of 7 years of development.
 At the moment, guest registration problems and the matching of their ID/passport is something we do perfectly.
+With Klippa you can fully automate the check-in process for your hotel.

 Leap of Faith?
 More like Call of Faith.
 Giving us a call at +31 50 211 1631 can really ease the way that ID and Passports are being processed in all the sectors.
 We love to hear a new challenge.
 So if you think that you might be needing OCR in a different way, it is a that we can easily take.